January 06, 2018

 I was three when my obsession for onions began, or so the story goes.
 As a little girl my mother tells me I would pick off the crunchy, lemony onions from my family's plates around their table in Chandigarh, where I was born and where my grandparent's home is to this day.
 It seems I've passed this obsession onto my own two girls.
 They could brush their teeth and still come back for a slice of spicy, lemony onion.
-That's how much we love them in this Indian-American household.
+That's how much we love them in our Indian-American household.

 It's also where I wanted to start my series of Indian Prep Kitchen posts.
 Many of you have asked me to give you more guidelines on how I organize my kitchen, my spices, and even my groceries.
 I hope this post and future ones like it will encourage you to incorporate a few simple practices in your own kitchens so that making Indian - making anything - will be easier in your own homes.

 While spices are key to Indian food, as a Punjabi Indian, I wanted to start where my obsession for Indian food begins - with onions.
 They are critical to our Indian Punjabi cooking.
 We not only cook with them, but we also eat them raw along with our meal as a salad, or chopped on top of our dal (lentils) for added texture and tanginess.
 Outside of a few subcultures in India, the onion is very important to our particular cuisine.